LUMII-Syslab/RRU/README.md

 /root/anaconda3/envs/test_mogrifier/bin/pip3 install sklearn
 /root/anaconda3/envs/test_mogrifier/bin/pip3 install --upgrade --upgrade-strategy only-if-needed dm-sonnet==1.36
 ```

+4 – You might have to download the data, if you haven't done it yet (depends on the task)

+You can see the instructions for each task below.

 4 – Run the experiments (change the inner configuration if you wish)
 ```